Starring: Mike Pratt (Jeff Randall), Kenneth Cope (Marty Hopkirk) and Annette Andre (Jean Hopkirk).

 Personally, I used to hate it, from the silly way Marty is dragged back in time to take part in a black-and-white flashback (!) to the way the humour is so broadened that we don't get whistles and bells, but drums and a 20s brass band to cement the "comedy".
 Even the very obvious wires on vases annoy, while wooden Sue Gerrard's acting ability is in direct inverse proportion to the size of her enormous lacquered hair.

 Yet in other ways it is well made.
-The hated flashback sequence is pulled off well for an ITC production, and David Healy does well in what is a very two-dimensional role.
+The hated flashback sequence is pulled off well for an ITC production (even if the eyelines are badly matched), and David Healy does well in what is a very two-dimensional role.
 What's more, researching the story details above gave me new-found respect for the story which, if not exactly complex, is a lot more serious than you would expect.
 It's not exactly sombre material, though is quite eerie (would've been a nice touch to see Kirstner's ghost) and isn't perhaps the end-of-the-pier laugh-in than the first few viewings might make you think.
 Either that or my immunity has just been battered down.
 I used to cringe and squirm at Ken Cope's hyped-up ghost fighting, but this time around he does seem to play it commendably straight, working well against the lighter nature of the story.
 A final score?
 Well, part of me lo… likes the episode, and part of me hates it.
 I guess that makes it kind of even…